Airmail Downloads

 Spelling Dictionaries: Additional language dictionaries for the spell-checker are available here.
 These are “zip” files, after downloading then open the file with Winzip and extract the “.adm” file to Airmail’s Dictionaries folder.
 Restart Airmail, then use Airmail’s Tools/Options/Spelling window to enable the new dictionary.
 (If you don’t have an unzip program then go to www.winzip.com and download the free demo version of Winzip).

 Firmware: Current firmware is included with the Airmail download, use Airmail's Update-Firmware window (Tools menu) to install.
 If you only need updated firmware then see the SCS downloads page at http://www.scs-ptc.com/software.html.
-Download the "zip" file for your modem and extract the firmware-file to the Airmail folder under "Program Files" (or under "ProgramData" for Vista).
+Download the "zip" file for your modem and extract the firmware-file to the Airmail folder under "Program Files" (or under "ProgramData" for Vista or later).
 Then use Airmail's "update firmware" window (under the "Tools" menu) to update teh modem.

 Questions/comments regarding Airmail software can be sent to: ke6rk@airmail2000.com